 GiveWell researches and recommends outstanding giving opportunities which donors use to guide their charitable giving.
-In 2012, approximately 3,500 donors gave a total of more than $8 million to GiveWell's three top charities.
+Each year we publish a short list of top charities.
+In 2015, donors gave a total of $110 million to GiveWell's recommended charities.
 For more information about money moved to GiveWell's top charities, see our impact page.

 This page provides:

 Please note: we do not intend to complete a review for all organizations that apply.
 We only intend to complete reviews for organizations whose applications indicate that they may qualify for our top rating.
-As of January 2013 (when this page was first published), three of approximately 1,000 organizations we have considered currently qualify for our highest ratings.
+As of November 2016 (when this page was last updated), seven of approximately 1,000 organizations we have considered currently qualify for our highest rating.

 Criterion 1: program area